 I’m super proud of this moment in Picky history as it’s not only turning a corner from maybe our “lowest low,” but is (more importantly) the culmination of a year's worth of super hard work by our entire team.
 While this has an obvious and very exciting impact now, it's also very exciting for our big picture, allowing us to better fulfill our mission of fueling great experiences for as many people as possible.

 First some backstory.
 For the first few years, Picky Bars were made by hand in mine and Lauren’s home until Lauren’s hands nearly fell off and we literally couldn’t get enough helping hands in the kitchen to keep up with demand.
-We upgraded to a boutique co-packer in Spokane - also a small and growing business - where we’ve had our bars made for the last six years.
-In the last 18 months or so we began straining their capacity, realizing with each out of stock headache that we needed more room to grow.
+We upgraded to a great co-packer in Washington state - also a small and growing business - where we’ve had our bars made for the last six years.
+They were a great fit for a really long time, but in the last 18 months or so we began straining their capacity, realizing that we needed more room to grow.